Regional Programs

 The region’s freight system includes:

 The Port of New York and New Jersey continues to serve as an integral part of the economic performance of the region.
-According to the 2020 Economic Impact Study undertaken by NJTPA as a member of the Council on Port Performance, the port industry grew substantially, supporting over 500,000 jobs and $147 billion in economic activity, including federal and state tax revenue, business and personal income.
+According to the 2023 Economic Impact Study undertaken by NJTPA as a member of the Council on Port Performance, the port industry grew substantially, supporting 563,700 jobs and almost $200 billion in economic activity, including federal and state tax revenue, business and personal income.

-Rail: Northern New Jersey is served by two Class I railroads—CSX and Norfolk Southern.
-This system includes the Conrail Shared Assets Area, extensive on- and near-dock rail operations that serve the Port, and several short line railroads.
-Overall, the State of New Jersey handled 53.7 million tons of rail freight in 2019.
-Source: NJDOT
+Rail: Northern New Jersey is served by two Class I railroads—CSX and Norfolk Southern, a regional railroad (the New York, Susquehanna & Western), and several short line railroads.
+This region also includes the Conrail Shared Assets Area and extensive on- and near-dock rail operations that serve the Port.
+In 2021, New Jersey had 15.7 million tons of rail freight originating in the State and 22.6 million tons terminating in the State.
+Source: The Association of American Railroads.

 NJTPA Freight Planning Tools